Last Updated on March 16, 2023

 Preparation for the dried ingredients

-- Carrot- peeled and cut into thick slices.
+• Carrot- peeled and cut into thick slices.

-- Ginger– fresh ginger peeled and cut into Julienne( matchsticks), it cannot be replace by other ingredients. ( Even ginger powder or ginger paste)
+• Ginger– Fresh ginger peeled and cut into Julienne (Matchsticks), it cannot be replaced by other ingredients ( No ginger powder or ginger paste).

-- Tofu Skin– Tofu skin, also called Yuba, dried beancurd, or soybean skin.
+• Tofu Skin– Tofu skin, also called Yuba, dried beancurd, or soybean skin.
 It has its own distinct flavor like tofu and chewy texture.
 Rehydrated in hot water for a couple of hours.
 If you’re in a hurry, you can simply boil them in a pot to reduce the waiting time or just buy fresh tofu skin.

-- Sesame Oil– in this dish, sesame oil is gonna be used as cooking oil.
+• Sesame Oil– In this dish, sesame oil is gonna be used as cooking oil.
 (P.S.
 Sesame oil has a high smoking point)

-- Light Soy Sauce and Vegan Oyster sauce– good sauces will bring out good results.
+• Light Soy Sauce and Vegan Oyster sauce– Good sauces will bring out good results.
 L.K.K. is the best so far.

-- Water– as braising liquid, you can use vegetable stock if you like.
+• Water– As braising liquid, you can use vegetable stock if you like.

 Pre-cook Cabbage

-- Cut Chinese Cabbage vertically into big chunks.
+1. Cut Chinese Cabbage vertically into big chunks.

-- Cook until the Chinese cabbage softens.
+3. Cook until the Chinese cabbage softens.

-- Take it out and set it aside.
+4. Take it out and set it aside.

-- Chopping the other ingredients.
+5. Chopping the other ingredients.

 How to make Taiwan Cabbage Stew

-- Add mushroom soaking liquid and water.
+4. Add mushroom-soaking liquid and water.

-- Add wood ear mushroom and tofu skin.
+6. Add wood ear mushroom and tofu skin.

 Hope you enjoy this Napa cabbage recipe!